 And equal to Him is not any one.’

 In Islamic thought, everything other than God is God’s creation, and, therefore, a sign of the knowledge, creative power and existence of God.
 The Islamic theory of signs is very compelling and permeates the writings of the Báb and Bahá’u’lláh.
 The word for divine sign — aya — is also the word for a Quranic verse.
 Below are three important passages on this topic.

-We shall show them Our signs throughout creation and in their own souls,
+We shall show them Our signs throughout creation and in their souls,

 Till it is clear to them that this is the truth.

-suffice it not for thy Lord that He is witness over everything?
+Suffice it not concerning thy Lord that He is witness over everything?

-Are they not in doubt touching the meeting with their Lord?
-Does He not encompass everything?
+Are they not in doubt about the meeting with their Lord?

 Surely in the creation of the heavens and the earth and the alternation of night and day and the ship that runs in the sea with profit to men, and the water God sends down from heaven therewith reviving the earth after it is dead and His scattering abroad in it all manner of crawling thing, and the turning about of the winds and the clouds compelled between heaven and earth — surely there are signs for a people who use their minds.

 So glory be to God both in your evening hour and in your morning hour.